gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 * If there is heavy writes at RDBMS then sharding can be done.
 The service needs to be aware of the shards to write to and read from.
 * Nodes go down often, so if the queues die then there can be unused keys that are forever lost.
 We use a reconciliation task that runs nightly to recover any lost keys.
 * The service doesn't need to be aware of ranges hence we dont need any Zookeeper or consensus manager.
+* You can use a LRU cache to improve the get responses.
+Use one of the Caching Strategy discussed above.

 {{% notice tip "Tip" %}}
 Avoid collisions, on a new environment there will be less collisions but as your data grows collisions will increase.